Yang-703/CS49900-Capstone/README.md

-# StuddyBuddy 📚✨
+# StudyBuddy 📚✨

 A **gamified learning platform** built with Flutter and Firebase.
 StuddyBuddy turns studying into an engaging adventure: unlock lessons, earn stars and coins, adopt virtual pets, compete on the global leaderboard, and keep your daily study streak alive!

 ## 1. System Description

-StuddyBuddy is a mobile app that helps learners stay motivated through:
+StudyBuddy is a mobile app that helps learners stay motivated through:

 | Module | Description |
 | -------| -----------|